-Suffused with that consistent neon buzz, the Sign Museum is a place where all the beautiful, elaborate, and simply wonderful signs can go once the thing they were advertising is no longer around.
+Suffused with neon buzz, the Sign Museum is where all the beautiful, elaborate, and idiosyncratic signs can go once the thing they were advertising is no longer around.

-The Museum’s collection starts in the 1970s and goes back into the 1800s, featuring signs of every sort, made from almost every material imaginable.
-Among the notable signs are the Sputnik-like “Satellite” sign, hand-built to advertise a strip mall, a single-arch McDonald’s sign with the pre-Ronald “Speedee” character, and over 200 other signs.
+The Museum’s collection reaches back into the 1800s, featuring signs of every sort made from almost every material imaginable.
+Among the most notable items are the Sputnik-like sign for the “Satellite Shopland” strip mall, and a single-arch McDonald’s sign with the pre-Ronald “Speedee” character.
 Some of the most beautiful signs are those from the pre-neon era, including signs advertising haberdashers, cobblers, druggists, and other turn-of-the-century businesses.

-The Sign Museum is making plans to move into a much larger building so that it can display some of the larger signs from its collection.
-The new space, with over 500 signs displayed in a made-up town called “Signville,” is set to open in 2010.
+In 2012, The Sign Museum moved into a much larger space, enabling it to display some of the larger signs from its collection.
+The new space, with over 500 signs displayed on a faux “Main Street,” allows visitors to view these artifacts in something like their natural environment.

 The American Sign Museum is closed on Mondays and Tuesdays.